aarsonline/aarsonline.github.io/class1/val/REF.md

 Fukai, Shuya, et al. "Structural basis for double-sieve discrimination of L-valine from L-isoleucine and L-threonine by the complex of tRNAVal and valyl-tRNA synthetase."
 Cell 103.5 (2000): 793-803.

+Fukai, Shuya, et al. "Mechanism of molecular interactions for tRNA(Val) recognition by valyl-tRNA synthetase."
+RNA 9, 100-111 (2003).

+Silvian, Laura F., Jimin Wang, and Thomas A. Steitz.
+"Insights into editing from an ile-tRNA synthetase structure with tRNAile and mupirocin."
+Science 285.5430 (1999): 1074-1077.

+Bilus, Mirna, et al., "On the mechanism and origin of isoleuyl-tRNA synthetase editing against norvaline."
+J. Mol.
+Biol.
+431, 1284-1297 (2019).